decaf-dev/obsidian-dataloom/README.md

 Right click a cell and its content will be added to your clipboard.

 NOTE: The table must be in focus for this to work.
 Click on the table to focus it.

+### Column Resizing

+#### Auto Width

+Text and number cells have an option for `Auto Width`.
+Auto width means that the column will automatically resize to the largest width of the cell.

+Please note that this will caluclate the maximum length of the text without wrapping.

+This feature can be enabled by clicking on a header, clicking "Edit" and then clicking the toggle for `Auto Width`.

+#### Manually Resizing

+When auto width is disabled, you have the option to manually size a column.
+You can do this by hovering your mouse over a header's right border.
+Your cursor will then show a resize indicator and you can click and drag until you set the desired length.

+#### Wrap Overflow

+With auto width disabled, you have the option to set the behavior of the text on overflow.
+This property is known as `Wrap Overflow`.

+When wrap overflow is enabled the text will wrap once it reaches the width of the column.
+This may be useful for long blocks of text.

+When wrap overflow is disabled the text will cut off at the column width and create an ellipsis (...)

 ### Undoing Changes